inet-framework/inet/doc/src/users-guide/ch-collecting-results.rst

 In order to configure one of the above packet flow measurements, you can use the following modules:

--  :ned:`TimingMeasurementStarter`: classifies packets to enter packet flows and starts timing measurements or packet event collection.
+-  :ned:`FlowMeasurementStarter`: classifies packets to enter packet flows and starts timing measurements or packet event collection.
--  :ned:`TimingMeasurementMaker`: completes timing measurements, collects statistics and makes packets leave the packet flow.
+-  :ned:`FlowMeasurementRecorder`: completes timing measurements, collects statistics and makes packets leave the packet flow.
 -  :ned:`MeasurementLayer`: can be added to network nodes and network interfaces for optional packet flow measurements.